 - To be available a minimum of one day a fortnight if required.
 To attend the Court from 45 minutes before the Court sits to the end of the day’s session.

 - Never discuss evidence, give an opinion on the possible conclusion or comment on the effect of this.

 - Must be available for regular support and supervision which can be conducted by telephone, email, group or one-to-one.
-Must also attend at least four volunteer meetings per year unless specifically agreed with the Line Manager.
+Must also attend at least four volunteer meetings per year unless specifically agreed with your Coordinator.

 - Submit claims for travelling and other agreed expenses in accordance with the Coroners’ Courts Support Service policy.
 Travel expenses should be via the cheapest form of transport available wherever possible.